 Giving to Charities

 The downside is that many retirees are the focus of incessant charity marketing, by telephone, door-to-door callers and by charity marketers in shopping centres.
-Many of these activities are carried out by professional marketing companies, and many individuals provide donations without being aware that a substantial proportion of the funds collected are paid to the marketing company and to individual collectors.
+Many of these activities are carried out by professional marketing companies, and many individuals provide donations without being aware that a substantial proportion of the funds collected are paid to the marketing company, to individual collectors and indeed shopping centres that charge access fees to collectors.
 Presently, only in NSW and Victoria is it required that face-to-face collectors who door knock or collect in shopping centres display badges which indicate they are "paid" volunteers.
 If unclear, ask the collector directly about their status.

 Many charities take the view that individuals will not donate without being first "asked to give", and that collecting any money, even if only 50% or less of the amount collected, means that they still receive money they would not otherwise have generated.We don't concur and believe that raising money in this fashion will eventually undermine the public's confidence in charities in Australia and that it already leads to situations where individuals are unfairly pressured to make contributions.